Lockdown tensions: Settling ongoing neighbour disputes during the pandemic

 If you are unable to deal with the neighbours themselves, you should contact your local authority to make a formal complaint.
 You can also speak to the relevant person with your local police force, usually an anti-social behaviour co-ordinator.

-The best way of resolving a dispute with a neighbour is always amicably.
+The best way of resolving neighbour disputes is always amicably.
 You may both continue to live side by side for many years and putting a disagreement behind you will mean you can do so without stress or annoyance.

 If you decide to sell your property, you will be legally required to disclose disagreements to your buyers.
 If the disagreements have escalated, buyers will no doubt be put off purchasing your home, whereas if you can explain that a dispute has been settled amicably, they may see things in a more favourable light.